NGIOproject/nextgenio-docs/user_guide/job_scheduler.rst

 physical core.
 Setting ``OMP_NUM_PLACES=thread`` pins threads to the logical core to which they are set.

-The following example submission scrips populates every logical core on two nodes (total number of cores = 2*48*2 = 192) with a single thread, and pins the thread to that logical core.
+The following example submission scrip populates every logical core on two nodes (total number of cores = 2*48*2 = 192) with a single thread, and pins the thread to that logical core.
 The threads are spread over four MPI processes (set using ``--ntasks=4``), therefore the variable *OMP_NUM_THREADS* needs to be